KarlScheibelhofer/java-crypto-tools/README.md

  ...
 76 more
 ```

-Old versions of openssl may used `des3` as default cipher for encrypting private keys.
+Old versions of openssl may use `des3` as default cipher for encrypting private keys.
 Even new version can use `des3` if specified explicitely, e.g.:

 ```